 After some interesting facts about Japanese Culture?
-There’s a lot to know about this amazing country, so it’s hard to narrow it down into a single blog post, but we’re going to try!
+There’s a lot to know about this amazing country, so it’s hard to narrow Japanese culture facts down into a single blog post, but we’re going to try!

-Honestly, if I were forced to pick a favorite country to travel in, it would have to be Japan.
+Honestly, if I were forced to pick a favorite country to travel to, it would have to be Japan.
 Not that it is a secret, I’ve noted numerous times on this travel blog that I love to travel to Japan.
 But why do I love it so much?
-The Japanese culture of course!
+The Japanese culture, of course!
 Here are some magical Japanese culture facts.

 Interesting Japanese Culture Facts!

 1. Japanese people are often Shinto and Buddhist

 Though only about 40% of Japanese people subscribe to organized religion, around 80% of people in Japan partake in Shinto ceremonies, and approximately 34% of Japanese people say that they are practicing Buddhists.
 Shinto shrines and Buddhist temples are often found on the same site due to centuries of mixing the two – called shinbutsu.

 An awesome Japanese culture fact!
 Shinto is the native Japanese belief system that’s focused on nature and a whole lot of gods.
 Shinto shrines can often be found in surprising places, along small lanes, inside trees, under mountains, and at the bottom of skyscrapers.

 Omairi – or visiting a shrine – is still part of everyday life; it’s not unusual to see people stopping at their local shrine to pray on the way home from work.